BEiT: BERT Pre-Training of Image Transformers

 \section{Abstract}

 We introduce a self-supervised vision representation model \textbf{\our{}}, which stands for \textbf{B}idirectional \textbf{E}ncoder representation from \textbf{I}mage \textbf{T}ransformers.
 Following BERT~\citep{bert} developed in the natural language processing area, we propose a \textit{masked image modeling} task to pretrain vision Transformers.
-Specifically, each image has two views in our pre-training, i.e, image patches (such as $16 \times 16$ pixels), and visual tokens (i.e., discrete tokens).
+Specifically, each image has two views in our pre-training, i.e., image patches (such as $16 \times 16$ pixels), and visual tokens (i.e., discrete tokens).
 We first ``tokenize'' the original image into visual tokens.
 Then we randomly mask some image patches and fed them into the backbone Transformer.
 The pre-training objective is to recover the original visual tokens based on the corrupted image patches.
 After pre-training \our{}, we directly fine-tune the model parameters on downstream tasks by appending task layers upon the pretrained encoder.
 Experimental results on image classification and semantic segmentation show that our model achieves competitive results with previous pre-training methods.
-For example, base-size \our{} achieves $83.2\%$ top-1 accuracy on ImageNet-1K, significantly outperforming from-scratch DeiT training ($81.8\%$; \citeauthor{deit},~\citeyear{deit}) with the same setup.
-Moreover, large-size \our{} obtains $86.3\%$ only using ImageNet-1K, even outperforming ViT-L with supervised pre-training on ImageNet-22K ($85.2\%$; \citeauthor{vit},~\citeyear{vit}).
-The code and pretrained models are available at \url{https://aka.ms/beit}.